alhersh/QR-Number-Recognition/README.md

 OpenCV is used to capture the video and process it and use Zxing to recognize and decode the QR code.

 # Contour Anlaysis is used for number detection
+Contour detction was used to extract the suitable contours and then pass it to Tesseract to read the contents (Row number)

 # Number-Recognition
 For number recognition, this project will be using Tesseract-OCR libraries: